Contact Your Local Council Planning Department For Planning Permission Enquiries

 - If you live in one of the restricted areas all additional buildings which are more than 10 cubic metres in volume wherever they are in relation to the house are treated as extensions to the house and reduce the allowance for further extensions

-Rules For Roof Extensions, Loft Conversions And Dormer Windows
+Planning Rules For Roof Extensions, Loft Conversions And Dormer Windows

 - You do not normally need to apply for planning permission to re-roof your house unless article 4 applies or you have a listed building.
 But check with the council if you are changing the tile type or colour

-- You will have to apply if you want to build an addition or extension to any roof slope which faces a highway or
+- You will have to apply if you want to build an addition or extension to any roof slope which faces a highway

 - The roof extension would add more than 40 cubic metres to the volume of a terraced house or more than 50 cubic meters to the volume of any other house.
-(These volumes count against the volumes for any other extensions mentioned above.) or
+(These volumes count against the volumes for any other extensions mentioned above.) or the work would increase the height of the roof.
+Thanks to Loft Masters for the picture below

-Buildings Separated From The House
+Buildings Separated From the House

 You will not need to apply for the erection of sheds, summer houses, greenhouses, swimming pools, ponds, sauna cabins, tennis courts etc unless.......